bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/README.md

-# 4 Data Understanding (Deeper Analysis)
+# 4 Data Understanding - Deep Analysis

-Further explore and analyze of the data is conducted in preparation for future machine learning model.
+This section provides information about deeper exploration and analysis of the data conducted, in preparation for future machine learning model.